phpenv-dev/php-build/README.md

 PHP versions will be installed into a directory of the same name under `~/.phpenv/versions`.

-To see a list of all available PHP versions, run `phpenv install` without any arguments.
+To see a list of all available PHP versions, run `phpenv install --list`.
 You may also tab-complete available PHP versions if your phpenv installation is properly configured.

 ### Using `php-build` standalone